-4) If you enter A, Automatic Dedication, after you select the device type to dedicate, you will be prompted for the number of access numbers you wish to dedicate.
+4. If you enter A, Automatic Dedication, after you select the device type to dedicate, you will be prompted for the number of access numbers you wish to dedicate.
 You simply enter the amount, enter a remark, then verify that the access numbers automatically selected are correct.
-If you wish, a help screen similar to SCREEN 4-20 will be displayed by entering a question mark (?).
+If you wish, a help screen similar to will be displayed by entering a question mark (?).

 Enter the number (amount) of access numbers you want to be automatically dedicated.
 The access numbers that will be dedicated are the first available access numbers that are found (starting from the lowest access number).
 If you automatically dedicate more than one access number, these groups of access numbers will always be in consecutive order.
-Thus, if you attempt to dedicated a group of access numbers that contains more numbers than the largest number of consecutive available access numbers, the dedicate a group of 10 access numbers, the dedicate a group of 10 access numbers, there must exist 10 consecutive access number that are available in the database.
+Thus, if you attempt to dedicated a group of access numbers that contains more numbers than the largest number of consecutive available access numbers, the dedication will not be allowed.
+For example: if you decide to automatically dedicate a group of 10 access numbers, there must exist 10 consecutive access number that are available in the database.
 The first set of 10 available access numbers will be chosen for the dedication.
 NOTE: For the System Studies LSS monitor only access numbers for cards that exists in the LSS can be automatically dedicated.
 If you want to dedicate access numbers for a card that hasn't been installed in the LSS yet, you must use manual dedication.